Mary Jane Fate, who strove to improve life for Alaska Natives, dies

 Fate is survived by her husband; her three daughters, Janine Avner (Correy), Jennifer Velaise (Jean Louis), and Julie Sullivan (Dan); cousins, Alfred Woods and Dorothy Woods Shockley; grandchildren, Barrett, Janna, Alex, Ben, Theo, Meghan, Isabella, Laurel, Hallie, Amanda, Justin and Trenton; sisters, Alice Phillips (Norman) and Lilly Evans; her 15 nieces and nephews; and various cousins.

-Sen. Dan Sullivan, Fate’s son-in-law, expressing how blessed he was to have Fate in his life for so many years.
+Sen. Dan Sullivan, Fate’s son-in-law, expressed how blessed he was to have Fate in his life for so many years.

 “She was keenly intelligent, beautiful inside-and-out, and a trailblazing woman cherished by our family and so many Alaskans across our state,” he said in a written statement.
 “She was an example of how compassion and a fierce dedication to public service could fundamentally transform so many lives for the better.